 What if we told you there was a better way?
 That you could prepare for exams without going into crisis mode?
 The weeks before finals will always be a challenge, but they don’t have to mean out-of-control stress and anxiety.

 We’d like to introduce you to the Signet method of studying.
 Read on, and we’ll break it down into eight simple steps.
-(For more detail on this method, check out these presentation slides.)

 The Signet Method